openxpki/openxpki-docker/README.md

 ## Building your own images

-The Dockerfile creates a container based on Debian Jessie using prebuilt deb packages which are downloaded from the OpenXPKI package mirror (https://packages.openxpki.org).
+The Dockerfile creates a container based on Debian Buster using prebuilt deb packages which are downloaded from the OpenXPKI package mirror (https://packages.openxpki.org).

 The image has all code components installed but comes without any configuration.